Illumina/manta/README.md

 -------------------------------

 When the Manta source is cloned from github, it is configured for development rather than user distribution.
-As such, all builds include -Werror.
-If cppcheck is found any detected issue is converted to a build error.
+As such, builds are strict: all warnings are treated as errors and if cppcheck is found any detected issue is converted to a build error.

+### C++ documentation

+If doxygen is found in the path (and optionally dot as well) during build configuration, then c++ documentation is available as an additional "doc" target for the makefile:

+    make doc

+There is no installation for the documentation outside of the build directory, the root doxygen page after completing this target will be:

+    ${MANTA_BUILD_DIR}/c++/doxygen/html/index.html

 ### Windows development support